NAPfS is an inclusive club with members of a wide range of skill levels.

 This image is an example of an exercise in technical perfection.
-Pose, framing, lighting and exposure all had to be nearly perfect for this image to work at all.
-If any one element was less than perfect, the image would fail despite no easily identifiable technical mistake.
+Pose, framing, lighting, and exposure all had to be nearly perfect for this image to work at all.
+If any one element was less than perfect, the image would fail despite no easily-identifiable technical mistake.

 Example 3 – Time is Not the Issue

 The light is what you find.
 If you want something else you have to wait for the weather to change or come back at a different time of day.
 The background is also out of direct control normally.
 If you don’t like it you have to move somewhere else.
 The behavior of your subject is (nearly) totally out of your control.
 You can’t ask the lizard to do anything.
-Even approaching this close often results in your subject running away.
+Even approaching this closely often results in your subject running away.

 So, when a photographer nails the technical aspects, not easy given the lack of control and especially the close focus distance and long focus length this image used, and manages to grab a great expression with clean backgrounds, the image is good.
 Whether it receives an award will depend on how the judge feels about it and what it is competing against.

 A Class 1 photographer may have had a busy background, distracting the viewer from the main subject of the photo, or may have placed the subject in the middle of the photo, which is not as pleasing to the eye.

 The key to whether Travis should place himself into Class 1 or Class 2 or Class 3 is really about his own knowledge.
 If he made this image intentionally, finding (or recognizing after the fact) a clean non-distracting background, and releasing the shutter at the right moment (or again, recognizing it after the fact), then I’d suggest he is a good candidate for Class 3.
 Of course, it is his call.